Rita Moreno: Personal life

-Awards and honors
+Acting credits and accolades

 Moreno has achieved what is called the Triple Crown of Acting, with individual competitive Academy, Emmy and Tony awards for acting; as well as the EGOT.

 In 1962, she won the Oscar for Best Supporting Actress for West Side Story.
+When Ariana DeBose won Best Supporting Actress for the same role in the 2021 adaptation of the film, Moreno and DeBose became the third pair of actors to win separate acting Oscars for portraying the same character.
 In 1972, she received a Grammy Award for Best Children's Album for The Electric Company.
 In 1975, she won the Tony Award for Best Featured Actress in a Play for The Ritz.
 She won her Primetime Emmy Awards in 1977 and 1978 for her performances in The Muppet Show and The Rockford Files, respectively.

 She has also received a Golden Globe Award, a star on the Hollywood Walk of Fame, she was Inducted into the California Hall of Fame, 2007 In 2013, she received the Screen Actors Guild Life Achievement Award which was presented to her by Morgan Freeman.

 She has won numerous other honors, including various lifetime achievement awards and the Presidential Medal of Freedom, America's highest civilian honor.
 In 2009, President Barack Obama presented her with the National Medal of Arts.
 In 2015, she was awarded a Kennedy Center Honors Lifetime Artistic Achievement Award for her contribution to American culture, through performing arts.
 She was awarded the Peabody Career Achievement Award in 2019.
 She also received the Screen Actors Guild Life Achievement Award in 2013, and was awarded the Peabody Award in 2019.

-In 2000, The Hispanic Organization of Latin Actresses (HOLA) renamed their Award for Excellence in her honor, known as the HOLA Rita Moreno Award for Excellence.

-Among Moreno's awards and recognition are the following: